| |

 How airlines are making travel easier for autistic passengers

-Airlines have a long way to go to support autistic passengers.
-However, Pittsburgh International Airport opened a series of sensory rooms to help passengers decompress.
-Similar sensory suites opened at Seattle-Takoma and other airports across the U.S.
+Airlines have a long way to go to support autistic passengers, but some airports are stepping up with real sensory-friendly accommodations.
+For example, the Pittsburgh International Airport opened a series of sensory rooms where neurodivergent travelers can decompress.
+Similar sensory suites opened at Seattle-Tacoma and other major hubs.

 How to fly with an autistic child